 Safety in the built environment is an essential component of maintaining public health, making Building Safety Month more relevant now than ever.
 Join us in celebrating virtually through social media, online events and digital educational materials for kids and adults.

 Building codes are society's best way of protecting homes, offices, schools, manufacturing facilities, stores and entertainment venues.
 Code officials work day in and day out to keep the public safe.
 Building Safety Month celebrates advances in constructing safe, sustainable, affordable and resilient buildings and homes around the world.

-The building safety industry is on the cutting edge of technology, building science and innovation.
+The building safety industry is on the cutting edge of technology, building science, and innovation.
 We are seeing designers incorporate more and more green elements into their building construction.
 Did you know the City of Raleigh has an Office of Sustainability?

-The Planning and Development Department also offers their customers the opportunity to add 'green' stormwater and energy efficient practices to a developed site as part of the Green Raleigh Review process.
+The Planning and Development Department also offers their customers the opportunity to add 'green' stormwater and energy-efficient practices to a developed site as part of the Green Raleigh Review process.

-Week Four: Training the Next Generation (May 25–31)
+Week Two: Training the Next Generation

 Well-trained, motivated building safety professionals are key to creating and maintaining a successful built environment.
-The City of Raleigh employees many building safety professionals: trade inspectors, permit technicians, fire marshals, and building officials to name a few.
+The City of Raleigh employs many building safety professionals: trade inspectors, permit technicians, fire marshals, and building officials to name a few.

 Training is important because it helps code officials avoid mistakes and accidents and properly enforce the code.
 The building safety field encompasses a wide gamut of specialties and offers many excellent career opportunities that contribute to the safety of the built environment.